 What is the best software for a beginner-level music producer?

-Every DAW has its own learning curve and will require a time investment.
+Every DAW (Digital Audio Workstation) has its own learning curve and will require some time investment.
 We recommend FL Studio and Logic Pro X, which are simple DAWs that are good for music creation.

 Mac users can try Logic Pro X here.